List of motorways and expressways in New Zealand: Western Belfast Bypass (SH 1)

 The motorway links directly from the Christchurch Northern Motorway, at Chaneys interchange, to Johns Road at the Clearwater roundabout, bypassing the current section of State Highway One through the Belfast urban area.

 Otago

 Former Dunedin Northern Motorway (SH 1)

-This undivided highway had its "motorway" signs removed several years ago, and is now officially called the Dunedin-Waitati Highway, although it is still referred to by Dunedinites as "the northern motorway".
+This undivided highway had its "motorway" signs removed in 2002, and is now officially called the Dunedin-Waitati Highway, although it is still referred to by Dunedinites as "the northern motorway".

 It runs from Pine Hill to Waitati, and is the main route north from Dunedin.

 Caversham Bypass (SH 1)

 From Dunedin CBD to Caversham, SH1 has been widened to a four-lane road over its full length.
 It becomes the Dunedin Southern Motorway at its western end, close to Lookout Point.
 At its eastern end, it joins Dunedin's central city one-way street system.